A growing number of states and cities are establishing paid leave programs for employees, and they often cover domestic workers like nannies.

 Employees may take 12 to 26 weeks of job-protected paid leave.

 Since families with household help likely have fewer than 25 employees, they aren’t required to contribute to the program.
 However, they must still withhold and remit the employee portion.
-A family could elect to cover some or all their employee’s contribution.
+A family could elect to cover some or all of their employee’s contribution.
 Learn more about Massachusetts’ PFML program.

 Minnesota